 Get Cheap Theater Tickets.
 The theater in London is one of the best in the world.
 However, it’s also bloody expensive.
 A night at the theater can blow any traveler’s budget.
 However, there are plenty of ways to find discount tickets.

-London may be expensive, but it is very possible to fill your days with free activities.
-If you do want to go in to see the sights, you will have to pay – sometimes as much as £25!!!
+London may be expensive, but it’s very possible to fill your days with free activities.
+If you do want to go in to see the sights, you’ll have to pay—sometimes as much as £25!
 So try out the above activities and save some money.